Socle pairings on tautological rings: The Rank Theorem

-Interpretations~\ref{finalA} and \ref{finalB} are very close.
-The differences between the two of them are that the $\sigma$-type symbols are in total order rather than comb-like order in \ref{finalA} and that the conditions on the elements immediately following the $i_{2\sigma_i + 1}$ are different.
+Interpretations~\hyperref[finalA]{A4} and \hyperref[finalB]{B2} are very close.
+The differences between the two of them are that the $\sigma$-type symbols are in total order rather than comb-like order in \hyperref[finalA]{A4} and that the conditions on the elements immediately following the $i_{2\sigma_i + 1}$ are different.

 We now break $\mu''_\sigma(\tau)$ into a sum over set partitions $P$ of $I(\sigma)$.
-Given a permutation of the symbols appearing in Interpretation~\ref{finalB}, define a function
+Given a permutation of the symbols appearing in Interpretation~\hyperref[finalB]{B2}, define a function

 recursively by

 Then let $P$ be the set partition of preimages under $\varphi$.
 We will identify the summand of $\mu''_\sigma(\tau)$ corresponding to such a set partition $P$ as $\eta''_{\sigma^P}(\tau)$ times a factor depending only on $\sigma$ and $P$.